-The Minnesota Vikings get themselves an ugly win, beating the Chicago Bears 17-9 on Monday Night Football.
-Thank you to everyone that got their coverage of this week’s game right here at The Daily Norseman!
+The Vikings literally hand one to the Bears on Monday Night Football, losing by a score of 12-10.
+Thanks to everyone that got their coverage of this week’s game right here at The Daily Norseman!